 Heating equipment caused 56,000 home fires between 2009 - 2013Learn More

-According to the National Fire Protection Association, electrical malfunctions or failures accounted for 13% of home structure fires in 2012-2016 and were the second leading cause of U.S. home fires.
+According to the National Fire Protection Association (NFPA), electrical malfunctions or failures accounted for 13% of home structure fires from 2012-2016 and were the second leading cause of U.S. home fires.
 Fires involving electrical malfunctions or failures accounted for the highest share of direct property damage and civilian deaths.
-Approximately two of five fires involving electrical malfunction or failure occurred from November through February.
+Approximately two of five fires involving electrical malfunctions or failures occurred from November through February.
 In nearly three of five home fires involving an electrical malfunction or failure, arcing was the heat source.
-Similar to ESFI’s efforts in preventing electrocutions and childhood shocks and burns, ESFI seeks to educate the public on fire preventing electrical technologies required by the National Electrical Code.
+Similar to ESFI’s efforts in preventing electrocutions and childhood shocks and burns, ESFI seeks to educate the public on fire-preventing electrical technologies required by the National Electrical Code.